tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the version chosen by the server is not supported by the client (or not acceptable), the client MUST abort the handshake with a "protocol_version" alert.

-If a TLS server receives a ClientHello containing a version number greater than the highest version supported by the server, it MUST reply according to the highest version supported by the server.
+If a TLS server receives a ClientHello containing a version ID greater than the highest version supported by the server, it MUST reply according to the highest version supported by the server.